Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 The Mornington Peninsula can also be reached as part of a Melbourne day tour so there is no reason for you to miss out on the beautiful colours of the Australian seaside.

-Hop on the gondola for spectacular views, grab a wetsuit and some fins to explore below the surf, relax at the hot springs or check out the beautiful beach boxes.
+Hop on the gondola for spectacular views, grab a wetsuit and some fins to explore below the surf, relax at the Peninsula Hot Springs or check out the beautiful beach boxes.

 No matter your reason for visiting this is one of the top Melbourne attractions that should not be missed.